jmjohnson3/NFL_Analytics_SportsBetting/README.md

 folder provided via `NFL_ODDSPORTAL_HTML_OVERRIDE_DIR`) are automatically reused as offline overrides on the next run, so you can accept cookies once in a browser, drop the resulting HTML into that directory, and parse it locally.
+If you only want to test a single page, point `NFL_ODDSPORTAL_HTML_OVERRIDE` at the exact HTML file; for multiple slugs, prefer `NFL_ODDSPORTAL_HTML_OVERRIDE_DIR` so the scraper can match filenames to slugs.

 #### Troubleshooting OddsPortal scraping failures